 Dorothy and Clarke’s second son Harold Clarke Franklin Russell was born on September 14, 1935.

 In 1937 Dorothy accepted a teaching position at Margaret Avenue School and stayed there until 1954.
-Afterwards, she taught at Preuter Public School until she retired in 1965.
+Afterwards, she taught at Prueter Public School until she retired in 1965.